haas-binge/dwa-compare-dbt/README.md

                                                                                      kunde_20220321_20220321_080000.csv
                                                                                      kunde_20220328_20220328_080000.csv
                                                                       \ ..
-        - adapt the ... @jan: was müsste da getan werden?
+        - adapt the source_type in the load-models.
+Replace snowflake_external_table_surrogate with snowflake_external_table

 - run the dbt commands (dbt build) to create your data models and transform your data.